Hyperbolic Radial Spanning Tree: Definitions, notations and basic properties

-Definition \ref{Def:rsthyp} does not specify the shape of edges, but the results announced in Theorem \ref{Thm:mainthm} only concern the graph structure of the hyperbolic RST, so their veracity does not depend on the geometry of edges.
-It is more natural to represent edges with hyperbolic geodesics, but we do another choice which will appear more convenient for the proofs.
-Given $z_1=(r_1;u_1),z_2=(r_2;u_2) \in \mathbb{H}^{d+1}$ such that $0 \notin [z_1,z_2]$, we define a path $[z_1,z_2]^*$, in an isotropic way, verifying the two following conditions: \begin{enumerate}[label=\roman*)] \item the distance to the origin $0$ is monotonous along the path $[z_1,z_2]^*$, \item the distance to $z_1$ is also monotonous along this path. \end{enumerate} It will be necessary for the proofs that the shape of edges satisfy conditions (i) and (ii), and the geodesic $[z_1,z_2]$ does not verify condition (i) in general.
-Since $0 \notin [z_1,z_2]$, $u_1$ and $u_2$ are not antipodal, thus one can consider the unique geodesic path $\gamma_{u_1,u_2}:[0,1] \to UT_{0}\mathbb{H}^{d+1}$ on the sphere with constant speed connecting $u_1$ to $u_2$.
+\dave{In the above proposition, the edges are geodesics.
+However, }Definition \ref{Def:rsthyp} does not specify the shape of edges.
+Since the results announced in Theorem \ref{Thm:mainthm} only concern the graph structure of the hyperbolic RST, their veracity does not depend on the geometry of edges.
+Although it is more natural to represent edges with hyperbolic geodesics, we do another choice in the sequel which will appear more convenient for the proofs.
+Given $z_1=(r_1;u_1),z_2=(r_2;u_2) \in \mathbb{H}^{d+1}$ such that $0 \notin [z_1,z_2]$, we define a path $[z_1,z_2]^*$, in an isotropic way, verifying the two following conditions: \begin{enumerate}[label=\roman*)] \item the distance to the origin $0$ is \tvc{monotone} along the path $[z_1,z_2]^*$, \item the distance to $z_1$ is also \tvc{monotone} along this path. \end{enumerate} It will be necessary for the proofs that the shape of edges satisfy conditions (i) and (ii): remark that the geodesic $[z_1,z_2]$ or the Euclidean segment between $z_1$ and $z_2$ do not satisfy condition (i) in general.
+Since $0 \notin [z_1,z_2]$, $u_1$ and $u_2$ are not antipodal.
+Thus one can consider the unique geodesic path $\gamma_{u_1,u_2}:[0,1] \to UT_{0}\mathbb{H}^{d+1}$ on the sphere with constant speed connecting $u_1$ to $u_2$.
 Hence we define the path $[z_1,z_2]^*$ as

 where $\phi_{r_1,r_2,\widehat{u_1,u_2}}:[0,1] \to [0,1]$ is defined as: